AaronFeng753/Waifu2x-Extension-GUI/README.md

 1. This software won't upload anything to the internet, so we won't collect any data from you, we even don't have a server.

 2. This sofware will only connect to the internet when check for new update, which will download an .ini file frome github(and gitee if you are using Simplified Chinese).

+In conclusion, we won't collect any data from you.
+If you don't trust us, you can read the source code yourself or stop using this software.
 ```

 # Credits: